lsrur/inspector/README.md

 ```

-Refer to the [configuration options](#config) section to setup Laravel Inspector as the default exception renderer :
+Optionally, you can setup LI as the default Exception renderer during development time (app.debug=true).
+Refer to the [configuration options](#config) to do so.

 ## <a name="requests"></a>VIEW/AJAX/API requests, how it works